sandboxie-plus/sandboxie-docs/Content/SandboxMenu.md

 The _Set Layout and Groups_ command permits ordering sandboxes within a hierarchy of groups, when displayed in menus and lists.
 This does not have any effect on how programs behave within a sandbox.
 This feature is useful when more than a few sandboxes are defined, as it permits easier menu access to a specific sandbox.

-Once any groups have been defined, the main [Programs View](ProgramsView.md) in [Sandboxie Control](SandboxieControl.md) will include a combo-box button which can be used to restrict the list of sandboxes that are displayed.
+Once any groups have been defined, the main [Programs View](ProgramsView.md) in [Sandboxie Control](SandboxieControl.md) will include a combo box button which can be used to restrict the list of sandboxes that are displayed.

 Related [Sandboxie Ini](SandboxieIni.md) setting: BoxDisplayOrder.